Skip to content

 Drop Fallback

 If shutdown() is never called and the SignalFishClient is dropped, the Drop implementation aborts the background task immediately.
-This is a last-resort cleanup — always prefer an explicit shutdown().await so that the server receives a clean close and Disconnected is emitted.
+This is a last-resort cleanup — prefer an explicit shutdown().await so that the server can receive a clean close and Disconnected can be delivered when channel capacity and the shutdown deadline permit.

 Warning

 Drop cannot run async code.
-It calls task.abort(), which cancels the future without executing transport.close().
+It calls task.abort(), which cancels the future without driving Transport::poll_close; the task's ownership guard then invokes the required Transport::abort fallback.
 The server may see an unclean disconnection.

 Error Handling Model